Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Construction and classification of crystalline topological superconductor

-With the classification data as Eqs. (\ref{p2-0}) and (\ref{p2-1}), we consider the group structure of the corresponding classification.
-Equivalently, we investigate that if 1D block-state extends 0D block-state.
+With the classification data Eqs. (\ref{p2-0}) and (\ref{p2-1}), we consider the group structure of the corresponding classification.
+Equivalently, we investigate whether 1D block-state extends 0D block-state or not.
 As an example, we decorate two copies of Majorana chains on each 1D block labeled by $\tau_1$ which leaves four dangling Majorana fermions at each 0D block labeled by $\mu_1/\mu_2$.
 Similar with Ref. \onlinecite{rotation}, these Majorana chains can be smoothly deformed to another assembly of Majorana chains surrounding 0D blocks labeled by $\mu_1$ and $\mu_2$ as follows (each yellow ellipse represents a physical site):

 with rotational symmetry properties: $\gamma_j\mapsto\gamma_j'$ and $\gamma_j'\mapsto-\gamma_j$.
 The gapped Hamiltonian corresponding to the graph in Eq. (\ref{Majorana stacking}) is: